lyaneii/terminalchess/README.md

 - Pawn promotion

 The board is setup with the default chess position using the FEN format.
 It can be adjusted in `src/main.c` if you would like to load a specific position, in the future I will include a way to input your own custom position in a more friendly way.\
-As of now can only be played locally against another person on the same computer.
+As of now the game can only be played locally against another person on the same computer.

 # How to play
 ## Build